 Italian Chicken Pasta in Creamy White Wine Parmesan Cheese Sauce will remind you of your favorite dinner experience!
 Easy to make weeknight one pot pasta dish!
 With only 30 minutes of total work, it’s simple, fast and delicious!
 It almost sounds too easy to be as good as it is.

 I used dry Pinot Grigio white wine to make my creamy chicken pasta, which produced an excellent flavor for the sauce.
 When cooking with wine, never use “cooking wine”.
 Cooking with a regular drinking wine will always give you a better tasting dish because the quality is much higher.

 Best non-alcoholic substitutes for wine in cooking

-- White Wine Vinegar: This is an ideal substitute for dry white wine.
-Made from white wine, it has many of the same flavor characteristics, minus the alcohol.
-In this recipe use 1/3 cup vinegar + 2/3 cup chicken stock.
+- White Wine Vinegar is an ideal substitute for dry white wine.
+Made from white wine, it has many of the same flavor characteristics.
+Minus the alcohol.
+In this recipe you will use 1/3 cup vinegar + 2/3 cup chicken stock.
 Too much vinegar will curdle cream, therefore little is more here!

-- I do not recommend Apple Cider Vinegar can be a too strong as a substitute.
-A reader recommended to add ONLY a splash of it – start with 1 tablespoon and add more, if stronger flavor is desired.
+- I do not recommend Apple Cider Vinegar.
+Because it an be too strong as a substitute.
+A reader recommended to add ONLY a splash of it.
+You should start with 1 tablespoon.
+Add more only you desire a stronger flavor.

 - Chicken or vegetable stock.
 Substitute stock for white wine entirely if not a fan of vinegar.